-I will be publishing a separate requirements document for each of these 3 parts of the Project Report.
+I will be publishing a separate requirements document for each of these 3 Project Assignment Deliverables.
 Requirements will include a required outline for you to follow when writing your report as well as a grading rubric that we will use to grade the assignment.
 The grading rubric will also address the issue of points to be deducted for late submission and the date beyond which a submission will not be graded and zero credit will be earned.